Alpaca Health - Parasites

 Before feeding, adult ticks are about 3 x 2mm wide and a red-brown colour (see picture).
 After feeding they will swell to almost 10mm long and 7mm wide and become blue-black.
 Although ticks are most visible attached to an animal, in reality they spend under 20% of their lifespan on their host.
 After feeding, they will drop off and once in the grass will lay large numbers of eggs.
 These hatch, develop into larvae and then attach themselves onto a new animal, thus the cycle is complete.
 Given the time spent on the paddock, they are almost impossible to eradicate.

 Ticks are most commonly found on the ears, legs and udder and frequently first seen when the restrained alpaca is being sheared.
 Any swollen ticks found should be carefully removed using a pair of fine tweezers - gripping the tick as close to the skin as possible and pulling the tick off.
-The tick should not be twisted or crushed when removing as this creates a risk of leaving the mouth parts still embedded.
+The tick should not be twisted or crushed when removing as this creates a risk of leaving the mouth parts still embedded and allowing an infection to start.
 The bite area should then be washed or sprayed with an antiseptic solution.

 Affected animals may be treated using an avermectin group insecticide.
 Doramectin (Dectomax) has proven very effective [80] and is well tolerated in alpacas.